WasiqB/wasiqb.github.io/_appium/12-action-class.md

 toc: true
 ---

-### Background
+## Background

-Let's take an example of LoginActivity we saw in previous topic of [Abstract Activity Class][deviceActivity].
-If say we have to write 100's of tests where Login activity is used for logging in different types of user's, it will be unnecessary code duplication of Login flow actions.
-In order to avoid such scenario's, we have provided a device specific abstract classes which extends `DeviceActivityActions` class.
+Let's take an example of LoginActivity provided in previous topic of [Abstract Activity Class][deviceActivity].
+If say there are multiple tests to be written, where Login activity is used for logging in different types of user's, it will be unnecessary code duplication of Login flow actions.
+In order to avoid such scenario's, a device specific abstract class is available which extends `DeviceActivityActions` class, and simplifies the tedious task.

-Following are the list of available actions classes for each type of devices:
+Following are the list of available actions classes for each type of platforms:

 * `AndroidActivityActions`
 * `IOSActivityActions`

-Whenever we use above mentioned classes and extend it, we need to override `perform` method by adding the Activity specific flow actions.
-If we want to use some input values in our Activity flow, we can make use of `addInputValue` method to add input values in key-value format.
-Now to get the input values in the `perform` method which we will be implementing, we can call `value` method by passing corresponding key for the input field we want that value against.
+Whenever the above mentioned classes are extended, `perform` method needs to be overridden by adding the Activity specific flow actions.
+If in case, some input values are required to be used in Activity flow, than `addInputValue` method can be used to add input values in key-value format.
+Now to get the input values in the `perform` method, `value` method needs to be called by passing corresponding key for the input field for which value is required.

-### How to write an Activity Action class?
+## How to write an Activity Action class?

-I will demonstrate this by assuming Android as our platform and Login Activity.
+Lets take example of Login Activity a bit further and assume platform is `Android`

 ```java
 import com.github.wasiqb.coteafs.appium.android.AndroidActivityActions;